LoAT-developers/LoAT/docs/index.md

 To use this format, please use the command-line option `--format its`.

+### C Integer Programs

+LoAT can parse the [C Integer Programs](https://termination-portal.org/wiki/C_Integer_Programs) used in the category *Termination of C Integer Programs* at the annual [*Termination and Complexity Competition*](http://termination-portal.org/wiki/Termination_Competition).

+To use this format, please use the command-line option `--format c`.

 ### KoAT

 LoAT also supports an extended version of [KoAT's input format](http://aprove.informatik.rwth-aachen.de/eval/IntegerComplexity/), which is also used in the category *Complexity of Integer Transition Systems* at the annual *Termination and Complexity Competition*.